 FOB: "Freight on board," usually the price paid to the coffee exporter for coffee ready to ship.
 This includes price paid to the producer as well as milling, warehousing and transportation costs plus any intermediaries' fees and export costs.

 Farmgate: the price paid by the exporter or other buyer to the producer or producer organization.

-Apex started working with Thirikwa in 2019.
-This is the first year that we have purchased coffee from Thirikwa.
+Apex has been working with Barawgi FCS for 3 years.
+This is the second year we have purchased Muchagara.